PVC Melting Point, Properties, Applications, Advantages & Disadvantages:

 Several factors can affect the melting point of PVC, including:

-Chemical CompositionÂ
+Chemical Composition

-The melting point of PVC is significantly influenced by its chemical composition.
 The type and quantity of plasticizers, stabilizers, and fillers incorporated in the PVC formulation can affect its melting point.

-The addition of plasticizers is intended to enhance flexibility and reduce the polymer’s melting point.
-Meanwhile, stabilizers are utilized to prevent PVC from breaking down at elevated temperatures, and these additives can increase its already melting point.
+Meanwhile, stabilizers prevent PVC from breaking down at elevated temperatures, and these additives can increase its melting point.

 Additionally, fillers like calcium carbonate can affect the melting point of PVC by enhancing the material’s heat capacity and thermal conductivity.